So what is M43 travel photography? Well, it’s travel photography using the light and compact micro four-thirds camera system.

 When having the opportunity to photograph people in their local surroundings, there are certain principles that I strive to remember.
 For example, remember to respect people’s privacy and uphold their dignity.

 I’ve already mentioned contextual photography; an excellent method to achieve this is by considering the subject’s background.

-It’s best if you can make a minimally distracting image, which adds context to the person being photographed and conveys a story or message.
+It’s best to make a minimally distracting image, which adds context to the person being photographed and conveys a story or message.

 One more technique used for portraits is ignoring the ‘contextual’ rule.
-Do this by finding a bright, well-lit area which is dark in the background.
+Do this by finding a bright, well-lit area that is dark in the background.

 The lighting will accentuate the subject’s face, making it pop out.
 This works very well in capturing the attention of your viewer.

 Many of my best photos taken of people during travel have been where I’ve tightly framed my subject’s face.
 This is achieved by either creeping near the subject or using a zoom lens.

 Aim for natural, unposed photos – Posed photos indeed work well and should be part of your photographic repertoire; however, overused they can downplay the authenticity of your portfolio.